harsh6292/machine-learning-nd/projects/capstone/final_project/project_report.md

 At the end of these steps, all the images were of same size with same order of color channels to provide consistent results.

+The next step in pre-processing was augmenting the dataset with images that under-represented output class labels (0, 4, 7).
+I specifically added images for these classes to prevent any bias from happening and the classifier actually learns the features and not memorize them.

+To add data to existing training dataset, I used the scikit learn transform library to transform the images by performing following steps:
+1. Rotating the images by either 90, 180 or 270 degress randomly.
+2. Adjusting the brightness (gamma) of the image by decreasing the brightness by quarter or half or doubling the brightness randomly.

+Example of an image that went through pre-processing steps is shown below:

+The original image in the training dataset:
+![alt text][image18]

+The rotated image (image rotated randomly by 90 degrees):
+![alt text][image19]

+The brightness adjusted image (brightness reduced by half):
+![alt text][image20]

+The updated plot showing the frequency of businesses that represent each class of label is shown below:
+![alt text][image17]

 <br>